799169/PE/README.md

 Copy paste all from C:\gmp\gmp-x-y-z to C:\gmp

-Then open MSYS and do:
+Then open MSYS (right click and open as administrator) and do:

 cd C:\gmp
 Then type "./configure --enable-cxx", without the quotes into msys terminal